IraKutepova/IraKutepova/README.md

 - 👋 Hi, I’m @IraKutepova
 - 👀 I’m interested in restarting my professional life
-- 🌱 I’m currently learning Python / PHP
+- 🌱 I’m currently learning Python and working with computer vision libraries
-- 💞️ I’m looking to collaborate on getting job
+- 💞️ I have a job
 - 📫 How to reach me: kutepova.i.a@mail.ru or kutirinka22@gmail.com

 <!---